coincorner/CoinCorner-WooCommerce/readme.txt

 Features:

 * Accept BTC payments
-* Get the exact fiat amount back for your payments based on the currect price at CoinCorner.com
+* Get the exact fiat amount back for your payments based on the current price at CoinCorner.com
 * Low 1% fees for accepting payments.
 * Easy to use, easy to integrate, easy for your customers.